25 to Watch – catching up with Leadership Network member Millie Morgan

 She then reconnected with Brad Olsen, a fellow 25 to Watch alum and Leadership Network member, at the Leadership Network Otago History Hui in 2022.
 “That Otago hui spurred me back into action — into wanting to be part of the New Zealand-China relationship again”, Millie says.

 A trip that Brad and Millie independently planned to China in 2023, partially funded by the Foundation, was instrumental in this journey.
+She used her old China contacts and Brad his business contacts to create a jam-packed two-week itinerary connecting with New Zealand businesses throughout China.

 Changing trends in China: implications for NZ - read Millie and Brad's report on their China visit